CocoaPods/guides.cocoapods.org/source/using/using-unreleased-features.html.md

 gem 'claide', :git => 'https://github.com/CocoaPods/CLAide.git'
 gem 'cocoapods-downloader', :git => 'https://github.com/CocoaPods/cocoapods-downloader.git'
 ```
-If you intend to use 'master' branch for any component, then you can just write something like this:
+If you intend to use `master` branch for any component, then you can just write something like this:

 ```ruby
 gem 'cocoapods', :git => 'https://github.com/CocoaPods/CocoaPods.git'
 ```

-If you want to use a branch containing desired feature or bug-fix, which hasn't yet been merged to master then you can mention 'branch name' like this:
+If you want to use a branch containing desired feature or bug-fix, which hasn't yet been merged to `master` then you can mention 'branch name' like this:

 ```ruby
 gem 'cocoapods', :git => 'https://github.com/CocoaPods/CocoaPods.git', :branch => 'swift'